N0rbert/mate-testsuite/caja.md

 Expected results:

-* The File conflict window is shown, it asks user to view differences.
+* The *File conflict* window is shown, it asks user to view differences.
 Pressing *Differences* will lead to Meld open for file comparison.

 ### Installing third-party extensions

+#### Dropbox

+Installation is as simple as `sudo apt-get install caja-dropbox`.
+It will download proprietary installer and extract it to the `/var/lib/dropbox`.
+Then you need to restart Caja and provide your Dropbox credentials in the opened browser window to start using Dropbox.

+The autostart for Caja-Dropbox is controlled by `caja-dropbox-autostart`.

+The sync process is automatic, you will see the changes of the file-statuses in the `~/Dropbox` folder.
+All objects here have emblems.

 #### TortoiseHG